 Lowe Back Pain can be incredibly frustrating, and going under surgery may seem like the quickest, easiest fix to bring relief.

-To be honest many people don’t need surgery for lower back pain management.
+To be honest many people don’t need surgery for back pain management.

 If your back pain is musculoskeletal, you don’t require surgery.